peterthehan/discord-audit-log-bot/README.md

 A Discord bot that fills in the gaps in Discord's Audit Log.

-This bot logs: message edits, message deletions, username changes, and when a member leaves.
+This bot logs: message edits and deletions, username changes, when a member joins, changes, or leaves voice, and when a member joins or leaves the server.

 <div align="center">
   <img src="https://raw.githubusercontent.com/peterthehan/discord-audit-log-bot/master/assets/messageEdit.png" />